xaviervalarino/portfolio/src/about.md

 *
 </div>

+**I'm currently looking for an in-house role or long-term contract.**

+See my work experience on [LinkedIn](https://www.linkedin.com/in/xavier-valarino-17b10061/)

 I've spent a fair amount of time as a freelancer and have broad set of expertise.
 In between product design projects, I do contract illustration: